 Vote clears Senegal opposition figures for presidential run

-Dakar (AFP) – Deputies in Senegal's parliament passed a vote Saturday that effectively restored the right of two key opposition deputies to run in the country's presidential election next year.
+Dakar (AFP) – Senegal's parliament passed a vote Saturday that effectively restored the right of two key opposition deputies to run in the country's presidential election next year.

 Once the text is officially promulgated, which seems likely given it was backed by the government, both men will be free to run for office.

-Sall, a former mayor of Dakar, and Wade, son of former president Abdoulaye Wade, have both been considered leading contenders for the presidential vote, due in February 2024.
+Sall, a former mayor of Dakar, and Wade, son of former president Abdoulaye Wade, are both considered leading contenders for the presidential vote, due in February 2024.

 They were prevented from running in the last presidential election, in 2019, because of separate convictions for financial crimes.

-The 2019 victor Macky Sall, who is completing his second term in office, is ineligible to run.
+The 2019 victor Macky Sall, who is completing his second term in office, ended months of speculation by announcing in July that he would not seek a third term, the legality of which had been disputed.

-Some observers believe that Saturday's parliamentary vote may help ease the tension that has gripped the country in recent months, as opposition figures complain of moves against them ahead of next year's vote.
+Some observers believe that Saturday's parliamentary vote may help ease the tension that has gripped the country in recent months.

 Sonko's campaign